NoellePatterson/ffc-readme/metrics.md

 #### Peak Magnitude Flows

-Each of the following metrics is calculated annually for individual high flows that exceed the 10th, 20th, and 50th percentile flows across the period of record:
+Each of the following metrics is calculated annually for individual high flows that exceed 10-year, 5-year, and 2-year recurrence intervals of annual peak flows across the period of record:

 * Magnitude
-* Timing
 * Duration
 * Frequency